canjs/canjs/index.md

 CanJS supports Dojo 1.7+ using its new AMD loader in asynchronous or synchronous mode.
 CanJS depends on the following Dojo modules: __dojo__, __dojo/query__, __dojo/NodeList-dom__ and __dojo/NodeList-traverse__.
 It also uses the __plugd/trigger__ plugin for internal object and node event triggering.

-Include Dojo in your page and add the `'can/dojo'` module as a dependency in your require statement.
+Include a copy of Dojo and add the `'can/dojo'` module as a dependency in your require statement to get started.

 {% highlight html %}
 <script type='text/javascript' src='path/to/js/dojo.js'></script>